Notice regarding the quality of machine translation

 To go further Article R. 111-32-2 of the Building and Housing Code.

 b.
-Professional Qualifications - European Nationals (Free Service Delivery (LPS) or Free Establishment Establishment (LE))
+Professional Qualifications - European Nationals (Freedom to provide services or Freedom of establishment Establishment (LE))

 For temporary and casual exercise (LPS)